How to Transfer Magento

-This tutorial provides detailed information on how to move a Magento store from one host to another (or to a different hosting account).
+This tutorial provides detailed information on how to completely transfer a Magento store from one host to another.
+The same instructions apply if you want to

 On SiteGround servers you have phpMyAdmin included by default in cPanel for your account.
 In other cases you will have to use the same tool or a similar one that is capable of exporting your MySQL database.
 Detailed information on how to perform a MySQL backup can be found in our MySQL Tutorial.